-When you make an application to us you can list up to 4 schools, in order of preference.
+If you do need to make an application, you can list up to 4 schools, in order of preference.

 You can choose any state school, even if it isn’t in our borough.
 If you wish to apply for a school outside of the borough you will need to contact the relevant local authority and apply using their form.